Six Characteristics of Mental Toughness for Athletes

 As I described above, when we think mental toughness is not built, but a natural gift, hiding our weaknesses becomes a reasonable habit.
 However, being someone who routinely hid any traits I believed to be weak, my opinion is that hiding our weaknesses is in fact weak.

-Once you adopt the idea that mental toughness is a characteristic that needs to be built, revealing our areas of weakness becomes necessary.
-Think about your sport or area of profession.
-If you want to improve, what is the first step that needs to be taken?
+Once you adopt the idea that mental toughness for athletes is a characteristic that needs to be built, revealing areas of weakness becomes necessary.
+Think about your sport; if you want to improve, what is the first step that needs to be taken?

 The more you repress these beliefs and feelings, the worse of an impact they have on your life.
 By admitting to them and shedding light on areas that need improvement, you are not showing any weakness, rather you are building strength.